Why London's Muslim mayor needs the same security as the king

 LONDON — As London's mayor, Sadiq Khan is one of the most well-known faces in British politics.
 But he says he often wonders if the job is worth it.

-Threats to his safety mean that, since 2017, he has received round-the-clock police protection on par with the security given to King Charles III and Prime Minister Rishi Sunak, the mayor says — which is unprecedented for a municipal official.
+Threats to his safety mean that, since 2017, he has received round-the-clock police protection, which he has described as on par with the security given to King Charles III and Prime Minister Rishi Sunak.
+This is unprecedented for a municipal official.

 Khan is the first Muslim to serve in that office.
 And there are reports that he has received violent threats from both far-right as well as Islamist extremists.